GarthDB/stonebrook-hoa/README.md

-# Stonebrook HSA
+# Stonebrook HOA

-New website for the Stonebrook Homeowners Association.
+New website for the Stonebrook Home Owners Association.